runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

   absolute value: | 5 - 6 |  returns 1

   - Aditional operations can be added to the operator class.
+To add an operator:

-  1. To add an operator: Add it as an enum to the Operator class
+  1. Add the operator as an enum in the Operator class.

   The enum is self explanatory.

-  The name of the operator is in all caps.
-The parameters are string name, and int priority.
+  As standard convention, the name of the operator is in all caps.
+The parameters are: String name, and int priority.
   The majority of operators will be a 3.

     LOG ("log", 3) {